LUWIZ

 Key takeaway

-The AI Overview is not an enhanced featured snippet.
+An AI Overview is not an enhanced featured snippet.
 It's a multi-source generative answer that redefines the SERP hierarchy.
-Being cited inside it is the new Google visibility objective.
+Being cited in it is the new Google visibility objective.

-Source selection is tied to organic ranking, but it isn't identical to it.
-This is the most important nuance to understand in order to optimize effectively.
+Source selection is tied to organic ranking, but it is not identical.
+This is the most important nuance to grasp in order to optimize effectively.

-The figures show it clearly.
-92% of AI Overview citations come from the top ten organic results: ranking well therefore remains decisive.
+The numbers make it clear.
+92% of AI Overview citations come from the top ten organic results: ranking well remains decisive.
 But 47% of those citations come from positions 5 to 10, not just the top.
-In other words, the algorithm that selects the passages to cite applies its own criteria, distinct from positional ranking alone.
+In other words, the algorithm that selects passages to cite applies its own criteria, distinct from position ranking alone.

 47%